 • Hide and seek – cut a hole in a cardboard box, and see how your kitten enjoys playing and hiding in it

-• Mouse on a string – your kitten will love having something dangled in front of her that she can't quite reach
+• Mouse on a string – your kitten will love having something dangled in front of them that they can't quite reach

 • Feather tickling – you’ll both have great fun as your kitten tries to catch the feather (just watch out for those sharp little claws!)

-• Feline fishing – your kitten will love chasing anything tied to a piece of string; pull it away from her and just watch her pounce!
+• Feline fishing – your kitten will love chasing anything tied to a piece of string; pull it away from them and just watch them pounce!

 • Perfect pouncing – a cardboard tube will give you and your kitten endless entertainment, especially if something pops out of the end!

 During playtime, don't forget to let your kitten win every few rounds.
-If you don’t, she’ll get quickly frustrated that she can't satisfy her natural hunting instincts.
+If you don’t, they'll get quickly frustrated that they can't satisfy their natural hunting instincts.